Know Your Goal

 “Singapore?
 Wow.
 What brings you so far away from home?”

 After all, this is the reason I travel to begin with: I genuinely want to learn new things about different people.
 Everyone you meet traveling has a unique story.
 Everyone loves talking about their country and teaching people something they care about.

 The more you do this, the better at it you become.
 When you’re heard so many facts about random countries, you can direct the conversation better.
-Maybe you know a few words in their native language.
-Maybe someone told you a strange custom and you can ask if it’s true (just be careful to never insult or demean their customs and always try to be humble.)
+Maybe you know a few words in their language.
 Even better if you’ve visited their country before.